aladdinid/fabric-devkit/README.md

 Please refer to branch 0.1.

-### v1
+### v0.2

-Under development.
+Under development in master branch.
 Features to be determined.

 ## Content